loganmhb/boot-lint/README.md

 An extensible linting library for the Boot build tool.

+Not much there there.
+Mostly a macro (`linter`) and a convention for storing linting data on fileset metadata, plus implementations for kibit and ancient-clj.

 ## Rationale

 Existing linting libraries are difficult to extend and tend not to make their linting data available to the end user.
 I wanted a linting tool which offered the building blocks for writing linting tasks, covering hairy details like executing the lint in a pod to avoid dependency issues, while allowing the end user to access thelinting data if they so desired.